gre/gre/plots/examples/349/README.md

 ### Getting the SVG from the digital version

-The SVG file is easily accessible with a Right Click save or drag & drop to facilitate plotting your piece, having an artistic doing it for you OR asking @greweb to do it (through https://greweb.me/plots/nft). **Please own the digital piece that you plot**.
+The SVG file is easily accessible with a Right Click save or drag & drop to facilitate plotting your piece, having an artistic doing it for you OR asking @greweb to do it (through https://greweb.me/plots/nft). **Please own the digital piece that you get plotted**.

 <video src="/images/plots/349save.mp4" width="100%" loop autoplay controls></video>